Discrete snakes with globally centered displacements: The hairy tour

-For the other inclusion, it is straightforward to see that for leaves $(l_1,\dots , l_m)$ in $\mathrm{t}'$, listed in depth-first order, and $ \pi \in \cS_m$ it holds that $f_\tau(\mathrm{t}'\oplus_{l_1,\dots,l_m}(\mathrm{t}^{\pi(1)},\dots, \mathrm{t}^{\pi(m)})=(\mathrm{t}',\{\mathrm{t}^1,\dots,\mathrm{t}^m\})$.
+For the other inclusion, it is straightforward to see that for leaves $(l_1,\dots , l_m)$ in $\mathrm{t}'$, listed in depth-first order, and $ \pi \in \cS_m$, it holds that $f_\tau(\mathrm{t}'\oplus_{l_1,\dots,l_m}(\mathrm{t}^{\pi(1)},\dots, \mathrm{t}^{\pi(m)})=(\mathrm{t}',\{\mathrm{t}^1,\dots,\mathrm{t}^m\})$.

 We now show that the law of $\bT_n$ conditional on its degrees and displacement vectors assigns equal mass to all elements of the right-hand set.
 This follows from the observation that, conditional on its degrees and displacement vectors, $\bT_n$ is uniform on all branching random walks with those degrees and displacement vectors.
-Each element in with $l_1,\dots, l_m$ listed in depth-first order has the same degrees and displacement vectors.
+Each element in